Jay-Idrees/UPenn-CyberSecurity-Digital-Forensics/readme.md

 ## Types of memory storage

 - Mechanical hard drives
-- Flash storage - Allows quicker read and write access
+- Flash storage e-g USB - Allows quicker read and write access
 - SSD - warrants caution as data can be wiped out very quickly
 - SD or microSD cards

+Note that USBs SSD and SD cards use similar type of technologies